qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Multiplayer game client that does server-state-prediction (to reduce visible latency) need to rollback when prediction is invalidted by server's message.
 - CPU does branch prediction and speculative execution.
 If branch prediction fails or there is other failure, it internally rollback. ([Spectre vulnerability](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)) and [Meltdown vulnerability](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)) are caused by rollback not cancelling side effects in cache that can be measured in access speed).

+Sometimes, to improve user experience, we need to replay conflicted changes, instead of rolling back them.
+It's more complex.

 ### Diffing

 In some places, we specify a new state and need to compute the mutation (diff).
 Examples: